-- Short Reponses to historical sources
+- Independent source investigation - Short Reponses to historical sources

-- Independent source investigation

-- Essay in response to historical sources (Exam)

 Students are required to review course work continually, complete background reading and homework tasks as preparation for assessment.
 Students are expected to have full drafts checked by their teacher prior to assessment due dates for research tasks and multimodal presentations.